How to Secure File Upload in PHP and Prevent Malicious File Attacks

 • Isolate File Storage: Store files on external storage services like Amazon S3 or Azure Blob Storage, which come with advanced security settings and allow more flexible access control.

-• Direct Browser Uploads: In some setups, users can upload directly to the storage provider without routing through your server, improving performance and php secure image upload.
+• Direct Browser Uploads: In some setups, users can upload directly to the storage provider without routing through your server, improving performance and PHP secure image upload.

 9. Two-factor Authentication for Sensitive File Uploads

-• For Restricted Uploads: For certain sensitive file types or admin-level uploads, require two-factor authentication (2FA) to ensure php file upload security.
+• For Restricted Uploads: For certain sensitive file types or admin-level uploads, require two-factor authentication (2FA) to ensure PHP file upload security.

 • User Confirmation: For critical applications, notify the user of file uploads with confirmation to prevent unauthorized uploads.